dkosmari/devkitpro-autoconf/examples/wiiu/hello-world/README.md

 ## Explanation

-The [bootstrap](bootstrap) script makes sure the macros are available without forcing them to be installed in the system.
+The [bootstrap](bootstrap) script makes sure the macros are available without needing them to be installed in the system.

 In [configure.ac](configure.ac), the only special line is the use of the